pixie-io/docs.px.dev/content/en/05-reference/01-admin/04-deploy-options.md

 helm install pixie pixie-operator/pixie-operator-chart --set deployKey=<deploy-key-goes-here> --namespace pl --create-namespace --set labels=key1=value1,key2=value2
 ```

-## Selecting the nodes to deploy Pixie on
+## Deploy Pixie to a subset of nodes

 When deploying Pixie, you have the option of selecting which nodes Pixie will be deployed to in your cluster.
 For example, Pixie [runs on Linux nodes only](/installing-pixie/requirements/#operating-system), so you would use this option to deploy Pixie to clusters with mixed node types.